oxyg3nium/oxyg3nium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/core/BlockPool.md

    - This code file defines a trait called `BlockPool` which extends another trait called `BlockHashPool`.
 It contains methods for adding, retrieving, and checking the existence of blocks in the pool.

 2. What other files or libraries does this code file depend on?
    - This code file imports several classes from other packages, including `org.oxyg3nium.io.IOResult`, `org.oxyg3nium.protocol.model.{Block, BlockHash, Weight}`, and `org.oxyg3nium.util.AVector`.
-It is not clear from this code file alone what other dependencies the `alephium` project has.
+It is not clear from this code file alone what other dependencies the `oxyg3nium` project has.

 3. What is the purpose of the `TODO` comment in this code file?
    - The `TODO` comment suggests that the code should be updated to use a different data structure (`ChainSlice`) instead of `AVector[Block]`.
 It is not clear from this code file alone why this change is necessary or what benefits it would provide.